canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 Despite the efforts of the 'Emil Corps', the aliens continue their attack.
 The androids finally have a purpose again, and within a year step up production of 'combat model androids', creating an 'Army of Humanity'---at first a loose communications network, but it gradually develops into a unified military command.

+{% include figure.html src="/embed/nier/MachineConcept.webp" alt="A drawing of some possible variants of Machine Lifeforms, with round heads on which there are two simple circular eyes, a slightly hunched back, and cylindrical bodies with various attachments.
+One variant with tires did not make it into the game." capt="One of Hisayoshi Kijima's concept sketches for the Machine Lifeforms." contentsrc="https://www.platinumgames.com/official-blog/article/9863" %}

 The aliens make grounds in the Americas, which are in the dark part of the tidally locked planet (the Kingdom of Night).
 Here, the aliens begin manufacturing 'Machine Lifeforms' (<ruby lang="ja">機械生命体<rp>( </rp><rt>kikai seimaitai</rt><rp>)</rp></ruby>) as a weapon against the androids in 5024.
 The androids rapidly lose ground against these new enemies, but manage to create an outpost on the moon, where they store records of humanity as it used to be.
 Here, they begin constructing various military bases.

 By 5204 a pattern is established: the Army of Humanity possesses 12 satellite bases, from which they launch 'descent operations' to attempt to take back the Earth.
 These, by and large, fail, leaving a scattered collection of android survivors fighting guerilla wars against the Machine-held Earth.

+{% include figure.html src="/embed/nier/Bunker.webp" alt="The Bunker, a circular space station, seen in Automata." %}

 In 6230 the Army of Humanity deploys a new weapon, termed 'Dragon'.
 This entry prompted a great deal of fan speculation about whether these 'Dragons' are precisely the dragons in Drakengard... which [was unexpectedly later confirmed by Yoko Taro in an interview](http://firesanctuary.com/blog/2020/04/03/new-revelations-about-accord/).
 So we have at last come full circle to the beginning of Drakengard 3.
 Though exactly what circumstances led to the Cathedral City getting transported into the DoD world, or the reasons for the creation of the Flower... all that remains unknown!

 From then on the war progresses as a deadlock.
 Until the incident in 7645.

 ## The Fire of Prometheus

+{% include figure.html src="/embed/nier/FireofPrometheus.webp" alt="A drawing of Kalil illustrating 'The Fire of Prometheus'." class="float right" wraptight=true %}

 This story was originally published in <cite>Drag-on Dragoon INSIDE WORLD</cite>, then later republished in <cite>A Short Story</cite>.
 I know of three translations: the official one in <cite>Short Story Long</cite> translated by Shota Okui; what is probably [the most idiomatic one, by Kho-Dazat](https://nier.fandom.com/wiki/The_Fire_of_Prometheus); and [Rekka's translation of the first five parts](https://web.archive.org/web/20190909201448/http://nier2.com/blog/2014/09/14/novella-the-fire-of-prometheus/) (archive link since she's taken it down on her site), or the official translation in <cite>Short Story Long</cite>.
 The original story renders the robot phrases in katakana, which is variously translated with e.g. ALL-CAPS-WITH-DASHES or leetspeak.